asimonder/geometricVoFCartesian/README.md

 # geometricVoFCartesian
-geometricVoFCartesian is an extension library for two-phase modelling in OpenFOAM.
+The geometricVoFCartesian is an extension library for the simulation of two-phase flows in OpenFOAM.
 It features conventional and machine-learning models to estimate the normal vector and curvature of the fluid-fluid interfaces in geometric Volume-of-Fluid (VOF) framework.

 ### General Description
 The methods are designed for uniform (isotropic) Cartesian grids.
 In cases where the interface is restricted to a subset of the domain, e.g., deep water waves, the uniform grid can be restricted to a smaller zone containing the interface.
 This is currently achieved using the cellSet functionality.
 The rest of the domain can use unstructured grids.